Murray State Racers men's basketball: Coaches

 The Racers have had 17 different head coaches in their history.
 Carlisle Cutchin has the most wins in school history with 267.
 Steve Newton has won the most OVC Regular Season titles with four.
-Steve Newton and Matt McMahon share the most OVC Tournament titles with three apiece.
+Newton and Matt McMahon share the most OVC Tournament titles with three apiece.
 Eleven different coaches have received the OVC Coach of the Year award for a combined 17 times.

 Players

 All-Americans

 The Racers have had 14 All-Americans; the first in 1938 and the most recent in 2019.

 NBA draftees

 The Racers have had 25 players selected in the NBA draft, the first being Johnny Reagan by the Chicago Stags in 1948.
 Twice Murray State has had two players selected in the draft, in 1967 (Herb McPherson, San Diego [now Houston] Rockets, third round; Don Duncan, San Diego Rockets, 10th round) and 1971 (Hector Blondet, Portland Trail Blazers, fifth round; Ron Johnson, Baltimore Bullets [now Washington Wizards], ninth round).
 Here is a list of Racers picked in the draft that posted minutes in the NBA regular season: